rust-lang-ru/book/rustbook-en/nostarch/chapter15.md

 The `(*m)` dereferences the `MyBox<String>` into a `String`.
 Then the `&` and `[..]` take a string slice of the `String` that is equal to the whole string to match the signature of `hello`.
-The code without deref coercions is harder to read, write, and understand with all of these symbols involved.
+This code without deref coercions is harder to read, write, and understand with all of these symbols involved.
 Deref coercion allows Rust to handle these conversions for us automatically.